inasafe/inasafe-doc/docs/source/user-docs/application-help/needs_manager.rst

 then modify).

 Use the :guilabel:`New` button to create new profile.
-When prompted, give your profile a name e.g. :kdb:`JakartaProfile`.
+When prompted, give your profile a name e.g. :kbd:`JakartaProfile`.

 **Note:** The profile must be saved in your home directory under :file:`.qgis2/minimum_needs` in order for |project_name| to successfully detect it.